agpelliza/sublime_text_setup/README.md

 ## Usage

+### Alternative auto-completion

+- Hitting the autocomplete key will attempt to complete the current word by looking at similar words in the current document.
+- Hitting the autocomplete key multiple times will cycle through the available words.
+- The last autocomplete position is remembered, so you can perform an autocompletion, move the cursor around, move back to where you were, and continue cycling through the completions.
+- Candidate completions are selected prioritized by distance to the cursor.
+(If no candidates are found, the plugin reverts to using a simple fuzzy, case-insensitive matching algorithm that is similar to Sublime's file/class matching algorithm.
+For example, typing `appc` might match `ApplicationController`.)

+### ERB Toggle Between Tags

 - Use `ctrl+shift+.` to create and toggle between ERB tags.
 (NOTE: On a Mac use the command key for the ctrl key.)

+### Ruby Tests

 - Run single ruby test: `Command-Shift-R`
  - Run all ruby tests from current file: `Command-Shift-T`
  - Run last ruby test(s): `Command-Shift-E`
  - Show test panel: `Command-Shift-X` (when test panel visible hit `esc` to hide it)